Formal Name

 In twin pregnancies it is still possible to perform first trimester combined screening using PAPP-A and hCG, although the accuracy of the test is lower.

-In triplet pregnancies it is not possible to use combined screening and risk has to be calculated using ultrasound measurements alone.
+In triplet pregnancies it is not possible to use combined screening and chance has to be calculated using ultrasound measurements alone.

 • What is Down’s syndrome?